Aizpute Municipality

-Aizpute Municipality (Aizputes novads) is a former municipality in Courland, Latvia.
-The municipality was formed in 2009 by merging Aizpute town, Aizpute parish, Cīrava parish, Kalvene parish, Kazdanga parish and Laža parish the administrative centre being Aizpute.
+Aizpute Municipality (Aizputes novads) was a municipality in Courland, Latvia.
+The municipality was formed in 2009 by merging Aizpute town, Aizpute parish, Cīrava parish, Kalvene parish, Kazdanga parish and Laža parish.
+The administrative centre was Aizpute.
+The population in 2020 was 8,057.

 Aizpute Municipality ceased to exist on 1 July 2021, when it was merged into the newly formed South Kurzeme Municipality.
-The population in 2020 was 8,057.

 Notable people

 Latvian dissident and 2018 Nobel Peace Prize nominee Lidija Doroņina-Lasmane was born in Aizpute Municipality.